sseleznevqa/marta/README.md

 ## FAQ
 **Q: What if some attributes of elements will be changed?**

-*A: First of all at the defining stage you can exclude dynamic attributes.
-Also Marta has special Black Magic algorithm that will try to find the most similar element anyway.*
+*A: Marta has her special Black Magic algorithm that will try to find the most similar element anyway.*

-*NOTE: Exclude attributes with empty values as well.
-In later versions Marta will filter them out automatically.*

 **Q: What if I can locate element only by dynamic attributes like account_id?**